3d6564/artifactor/README.md

 - [ ] Restructure rest of utils folder
 - [ ] add more linux commands
 - [ ] add windows capability
+- [ ] add more state awareness with classes